 The Equations Have Changed and the Government Must Wake Up

-The equations have changed, and the government must wake up as public protests in Iran enter their third month, and narratives of our people’s demands in various cities have become a main part of the daily news we follow.
-What is somewhat difficult to believe in the current situation is the change in international equations for Iran’s regime on one hand, and the people of Iran on the other.
-A few months ago, if we had heard that before the end of the year 1401 (2022), Iran would participate in the Ukraine conflict,
+The equations have changed and the government must wake up as public protests in Iran enter their third month, and narratives of our people’s demands in various cities have become the main part of the daily news we follow.
+What is somewhat difficult to believe in the current situation is the change in international equations for the Iranian regime on one hand and the Iranian people on the other.
+A few months ago, if we heard that before the end of 2022, Iran would participate in the Ukraine conflict,

-its nuclear program would be more controlled than ever, and at the same time, its sanctions would not be lifted.
-Meanwhile, its security and intelligence activities in European countries and the US would be tracked and neutralized like Russia and China’s activities in those countries, it would have been hard to believe.
-All of this has happened, and the people of Iran are not mere spectators of international developments.
+its nuclear program would be more closely monitored than before, and at the same time, its sanctions would not be lifted.
+Meanwhile, its security and intelligence activities in European countries and the US would be tracked and neutralized like those of Russia and China in those countries, it would have been hard for us to believe.
+All of this has happened, and the Iranian people are not mere spectators of international developments.

-Now, the headlines related to Iran in the international arena are not about Iran’s participation in the invasion and occupation of Ukraine, nor are they about Iran’s security plans for assassinations and kidnappings in Western countries, nor about the nuclear deal.
-The people of Iran are at the forefront of the news.
+Now, the top news about Iran in the international arena is not Iran’s participation in the invasion and occupation of Ukraine, nor the assassination and kidnapping plots by Iran’s security forces in Western countries, nor the nuclear program discussions.
+The Iranian people are at the forefront of the news.

-Western media have come to understand Iran better.
+Western media have gotten to know Iran better.

-In recent months, an interesting phenomenon in Western media is the deepening of news and analyses provided on these platforms about Iran.
-The widespread protests in various regions of Iran on one hand, and the increasing meticulousness of European and American experts and journalists to maximize the accuracy of their news, have led to some Westerners hearing the names of certain Iranian cities from their country’s journalists for the first time.
+In recent months, an interesting phenomenon in Western media is the deepening of news and analyses offered on these platforms about Iran.
+The widespread protests in various parts of Iran on one hand and the increasing meticulousness of European and American experts and journalists to maximize the accuracy of their news have led to some Westerners hearing the names of certain Iranian cities for the first time from their country’s journalists.

-Iran’s ethnic diversity has been reflected in international news in an unprecedented manner, and on the other hand, this more precise and deeper reflection of news has led many Westerners to become more familiar with the cultural richness of our country than before.
+The ethnic diversity of Iran has been reflected in international news in an unprecedented way, and on the other hand, this more accurate and deeper reflection of news has made many Westerners more familiar with the cultural richness of our country than before.

-In recent months, Western media have engaged in fact-checking news coming from Iran.
-The latest example was the intense media shock resulting from the false news of the issuance of execution orders for fifteen thousand Iranian protesters.
-Western media quickly engaged in fact-checking and understood the reality regarding the number of issued orders.
+Western media have recently engaged in fact-checking the news coming from Iran.
+The latest example is the intense media shock resulting from the false news about the issuance of the death penalty for fifteen thousand Iranian protesters.
+Western media quickly engaged in fact-checking and recognized the reality regarding the number of issued sentences.

-While confirming and emphasizing the issuance of execution orders, they corrected the false news of fifteen thousand execution orders and quickly warned political figures like the Canadian Prime Minister about it, leading his office to remove their posts on this matter from social media.
+They corrected the false news of fifteen thousand death sentences while confirming and emphasizing the issuance of death sentences and quickly warned political figures like the Canadian Prime Minister about this, leading his office to remove their posts on the subject from social media.

-The wall of unfamiliarity and media estrangement with Iran on the international stage has collapsed.
-Meanwhile, even rumors and various, even contradictory, news on social media no longer have the power to mislead public opinion in Iran and abroad.
-The recent events in Iran, specifically the tragic death of Kian Pirfalak, showed that media deception and lies to justify events are no longer effective.
+The wall of unfamiliarity and media estrangement with Iran in the international arena has crumbled.
+Meanwhile, even rumors and small and large, even contradictory news on social media no longer have the power to mislead public opinion in Iran and abroad.
+The recent events in Iran, particularly the tragic death of Kian Pirfalak, showed that media deception and lying to justify events are no longer effective.

-This is why, with the increasing familiarity of international experts and analysts with the realities of Iran, the speed and power of justification by the regime’s officials have diminished, and political figures from other countries are following Iran’s events more carefully.
+Thus, with the increasing familiarity of international experts and analysts with the realities of Iran, the speed and power of justification by the regime’s officials have diminished, and political figures from other countries also follow Iran’s events more closely.

-The two social and political poles in Iran have become ineffective.
+The two social and political poles of Iran have become ineffective.

-The reformist justifiers within Iran have become incapable of slowing down and wearing out the process of internal demands.
-One of the main reasons for this transformation is the inefficacy of the political practices of this specific faction, which has lost public attention and appeal to the true reformists who speak of truth and reality in Iranian society.
+The reformist justifiers within Iran have become unable to slow down and wear out the process of internal demands.
+One of the main reasons for this transformation is the inefficacy of this particular faction’s politics, which has lost the public’s attention and favor to the genuine reformists who speak of truth and reality in Iranian society.

-This specific justifying faction during the events of the Rouhani presidency justified multiple events, namely the protests after the currency crisis, the protests after the livelihood crisis caused by the increase in gasoline prices, and most importantly, the protests after the deliberate downing of the Ukrainian airplane.
-Now, after several years and precisely on the anniversary of the November protests, there is no need to explain the status of these justifying forces.
+This particular justifying faction engaged in justifying multiple events during the years of Rouhani’s presidency, including protests following the currency crisis, protests following the livelihood crisis from gasoline price hikes, and most importantly, protests after the deliberate downing of the Ukrainian plane.
+Now, after several years and exactly on the anniversary of the November protests, there is no need to explain the status of these justifying forces.

-On the other hand, the wave of regime change advocates and media organized by foreign countries also do not have much ability to direct the news reporting about the realities of Iran.
-More than before, these media and the political and social activists associated with them, who claim to be active and leading, are following public movements.
+On the other hand, the wave of overthrow advocates and media organized by foreign countries also do not have much ability to guide the news reporting process about Iran’s realities.
+More than ever, these media and the political and social activists affiliated with them, who claim to be active and leading, are following the people’s movements.

 معادلات تغییر کرده است و حکومت باید بیدار شود باور کردنی نیست که حالا نظام ایران به کودک کشی متهم شود در حالی که سال ها و دهه ها حامی و حق خواه کودکان مظلوم کشته شده در فلسطین بوده است